SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

     - EA: it attracted Marlow there
     - EB: Marlow does not understand the spellbound natives' own ways
     - EC: getting to Kurtz was pictured as a fairytale, less as a very sinister act
-- Kurts, the charmed and charmer, tries to channel the charm of the sand
+- Kurts, the charmed and charmer, tries to channel the charm of the land
     - EJ: Kurtz is a self-charmable prson
+    - EF: The naïve Kurtz uses his charm to charm others to charm
     - ED (reverse the quote): He began acting on the charm, and Marlow wonders what the charm will do to him
-    - EF: The naïve Kurtz uses his charm to charm others to charm
+- Kurtz's charm charms on him
+    - EH:

 ***